lachrist/otiluke/README.md

 require("otiluke").mitm({transform:"/path/to/transform.js", port:"/path/to/main.js"});
 ```

-To intercept JavaScript code within HTML pages, Otiluke deploy an MITM Proxy on local port `options.port`.
-This proxy intercepts every requests and transform their responses.

-Two modifications should be done on your browser -- here Firefox but should works on other browsers as well -- before deploying the MITM proxy:
+Two modifications should be done on your browser (here Firefox but should works on other browsers as well) before deploying the MITM proxy:

 1. You have to indicate Firefox that you trust Otiluke's root certificate.
    Go to `about:preferences#advanced` then click on *Certificates* then *View Certificates*.